nneubauer/homebridge-denon/README.md

 ## A Plugin for homebridge to control a Denon AVR

 This is a [Homebridge](https://github.com/nfarina/homebridge) plugin to control all types of [Denon AVRs](https://www.denon-hifi.nl/nl/product/homecinema/avreceiver) and possibly Marantz AVRs (some are tested with positive results).
-The plugin uses the http commands and not on the unstable telnet commands to control Denon AVRs.
+The plugin uses the http commands as default.
+As newer Denon receiver don't support http commands anymore, Telnet control is also possible.
+DUe to the fact that I found these less stable than the http commands, I still prefer the http commands.
 This git has been forked from [nneubauer/homebridge-denon](https://github.com/nneubauer/homebridge-denon) which was the basis for version 1 of this plugin.

-Note: I'm not a javascript coder at all, so be easy on code improvements ;).
+Note: I'm not a javascript coder at all, so be easy on code feedback ;), though please if you have feedback or ideas, let me know.

 ## Install